If you’re new to coding, getting started can feel overwhelming, hopefully this passenger guide will help you with everything you need to begin! 💖

 There are two main tracks you can follow for total and complete beginners.

 For a beginner, I recommend the p5.js web editor, it’s probably the most used coding environment!
-You can also explore a downloadable text editor like Visual Studio Code.
-I cover all of these elements in my 2018 workflow series.
 If you are using Processing, it comes with its own development environment!
+You can also explore a downloadable text editor like Visual Studio Code for either!
+I cover tools beyond p5.js and Processing in my 2023 workflow video.
 There are many text editors out there – feel free to use whichever makes your coding experience comfortable!

 Working with “version control” software (like git) and collaborating on platforms like GitHub can be a confusing and intimidating experience when you are first beginning!
 It’s not something you need to learn immediately, you can stick with p5.js and the basics of coding for quite some time first!

 When you have some code you want to share or publish online outside of the web editor, you’ll want to consider signing up for a GitHub account and learning the basics of version control.
 You can use this website (all of the source code and content is on GitHub) as a place for you to learn!

 To learn more, take a ride on the “Git and GitHub for Poets” track.
 This series is a primer on version control and the difference between git software and the GitHub website.